 After removing the backup file, it’s also critical to alter the ownership of the files to match the server settings.
 The issue with the photographs will be resolved instantly by changing these parameters to the recommended values.

-To summarize, WordPress images not showing after migration, photos can disappear from a WordPress website during migration for a variety of reasons.
+To summarize, WordPress images are not showing after migration, and photos can disappear from a WordPress website during migration for a variety of reasons.
 It’s crucial to figure out why you’re bringing the images back.

 Answer: Open a page or post where the image is published and locate the image.
 After that, right-click on the image, and select the ‘Open image in new tab’ option.
 Once the image opens in the new tab, look at the URL in the address bar.
 That is your WordPress image URL.